 Jeff De Cagna

 APRIL 2, 2013

 This post originally appeared on the Associations Now Leadership Blog on March 28, 2013.
 You can read Part I here.
 In Part I of this series earlier this month, I identified the association value gap as an underlying structural problem within membership-centric business models.
 Put simply, associations are unable to drive profitability solely by delivering on the membership value proposition and must find alternative ways to monetize membership to maintain their existing business models.
-The problem for associations is that the member market does not really exist.
-Thank you!

 Jeff De Cagna to deliver keynote at CESSE 2013 Annual Meeting